TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Design

 \subsection{Map-point Fusion}

-Duplicate Map Point Fusion is the second component which \SYS{} offloads to the GPU as shown in \autoref{fig:fastMap_breakdown}.
-The primary goal of this function is to determine whether there exists a map point in the map that (1) has descriptors very similar to those of a map point associated with the current keyframe and (2) is spatially close to that map point.
-This process is computationally intensive, highly parallelizable, and benefits from the fact that most of the required data, particularly keyframe-related information, already reside in GPU memory.
+Duplicate Map Point Fusion is the second component \SYS{} parallelizes on the GPU as shown in \autoref{fig:fastMap_breakdown}.
+The primary goal of this stage is to determine whether there exists a map point in the map that (1) has descriptors very similar to those of a map point associated with the current keyframe and (2) is spatially close to that map point.
+This process is computationally intensive and has the potential to be parallelizable.
+It also benefits from our keyframe storage design, as most of the required data, particularly keyframe-related information, already reside in GPU memory.
+However, similar to Keypoint Correspondence Search, the original structure is sequential, where the system loops over neighboring keyframes and their associated map points, and once a duplicate is found, it immediately fuses the map points.
+Since fusion modifies map point structures and requires synchronization, this tightly coupled logic prevents straightforward parallelization.